Drone-archaeology-bonn/YOLO_Archaeology/README.md

 ## Vulkaneifel/dataset_creation.ipynb

 Creates two diffrent datasets
-- "9_background_dataset":
+- "9_tvt_dataset":
     - Takes all images in "Labeled_images" and 211 random images from "No_label_images"
-    - Puts randomly 80% of the images with matching features in train and 20% in validation
+    - Puts randomly 87% of the images with matching features in train and 15% in validation, and 15% in test
     - I choosed not to create a test set because the dataset is relatively small

 - "dataset":
     - Ueses all 35,154 images, this means about 94% of the images are either black or without class instances
-    - Pud randomly 70% of the images with matching feature file in train, 15% in validation and 15 in test
+    - Pud randomly 70% of the images with matching feature file in train, 15% in validation and 15% in test

 # Extra Code that is not relevant to create the dataset

+## Progress.ipynb

+Here I keep track of my progress and log my training, validating, and infrence progress

 ## Extracting_parameters.ipynb